EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "Attorneys can help tenants raise defenses or ask the judge for more time (called requesting a continuance), or have the case sealed or dismissed.
 Renters should mention, regardless of whether they have an attorney, if they have a <a href='https://www.cdc.gov/coronavirus/2019-ncov/downloads/evictiondeclare_d508.pdf' target='_blank' rel='noreferrer noopener'>CDC declaration form</a> or have applied for rental assistance."

-"If someone is evicted, they may be eligible for emergency rental assistance and housing counseling services to help identify and pay the rent in a new home."  >}}
+"In some specific locations, if someone is evicted, they may be eligible for emergency rental assistance and housing counseling services to help identify and pay the rent in a new home."  >}}

 <br/>